iclr2020-fsai/FSAI/index.md

 + View the livestream (link will be provided on the day)

 ### Livestream
 Throughout the day we will be livestreaming invited talks, contributed talks, lightning poster presentations, and 2 live panel discussions.
-Please see the Schedule for details on what is being streamed when (timezone NB).
+Please see the Schedule for details.

+[ NEW You'll now be able to view the livestrem directly on the workshop website:]

+<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSSNEsGeUtMKj7mJvgSFhc8jW9TXIAm83BAKGlTHv4HcbGuuJnDS6jDsh5pnBAE_o3Tc_nEbbWiOU9" width="750" height="600"></iframe>

 ### Q&A
 During the livestream, we encourage you to discuss the workshop content with other participants and to ask questions of our speakers.
 The Q&A tool is at [sli.do](https://app.sli.do/event/wmcmafgi)